aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/conditional-formatting/get-icon-sets-data-bars-or-color-scales-objects-used-in-conditional-formatting/_index.md

 {{% alert color="primary" %}}

-Sometimes, you need to retrieve icon sets that are used in the conditional formatting of a cell or a range of cells and you want to create an image file based on it.
-You might require to read the data bars or color scales used in the conditional formatting.
+Sometimes, you need to retrieve icon sets that are used in the conditional formatting of a cell or a range of cells, and you want to create an image file based on them.
+You might need to read the data bars or color scales used in the conditional formatting.
 Aspose.Cells supports this feature.

 {{% /alert %}}

 The following code sample shows how to read icon sets that are used for conditional formatting.
-With Aspose.Cells' simple API, the icon set's image data is saved as an image.
+With Aspose.Cells' simple API, the icon sets' image data is saved as an image.

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Formatting-ConditionalFormatting-GetIconSetsDataBarsColorScalesObjects.js" >}}

 {{< app/cells/assistant language="nodejs-cpp" >}}